-Lerner is particularly well known for his innovative take on public transportation, something that not only put Curitiba on the global map of sustainability, but which has since spread and been re-applied in 167 cities across the world.
+Lerner is particularly well known for his innovative take on public transportation, something that not only put Curitiba on the global map of sustainability but which has since spread and been re-applied in 167 cities across the world.

 Goldsmith emphasized that, while analyzing programs for city infrastructure has its place, it isn’t everything.
-Implementation of these programs, even on just a test scale to begin with, is where significant change really begins.
+Implementation of these programs, even on just a test scale, to begin with, is where significant change really begins.

-“One of the key reasons for [Lerner’s] success has been his willingness to act boldly, to make sure that one is doing no harm, and to make sure that the people involved in the transitional process understand these (programs) are low risk, but with very high probability of success.
-I think it’s about being creative, not being risk averse, and using the genius of one’s common sense in many places to guide visions for change.
+“One of the key reasons for [Lerner’s] success has been his willingness to act boldly, to make sure that one is doing no harm, and to make sure that the people involved in the transitional process understand these (programs) are low risk, but with a very high probability of success.
+I think it’s about being creative, not being risk-averse, and using the genius of one’s common sense in many places to guide visions for change.
 That model of creativity, especially in a time when our students will be addressing similar types of issues, is one that I wanted them to see on the ground.”

 Beyond the opportunity to speak with leaders in sustainable metropolitan development, Goldsmith spoke in great detail about the chance they had to witness these sustainable practices put into direct practice.